erithobra/databases/sql-joins-lab/README.md

 1. Connect to postgres `psql postgres`

-2. Create database company `CREATE DATABASE company`
+2. Create database company `CREATE DATABASE joins`

-3. Connect to the newly creates database `\c company`
+3. Connect to the newly creates database `\c joins`

 4. Create table `employees` where `ssn` is the primary key.